Universality of the Galois action on the fundamental group of $\mathbb{P}^1\setminus\{0,1,\infty\}$: Introduction

 \begin{conj} Every irreducible finite-dimensional representation of $G_F$ that appears as a subquotient of $\obQ_p[\pi_1^{\pro-\alg}(\PoF,0_v)]^{G_F-\fin}$ is a subquotient of $H^i_{\et}(X_{\oF},\obQ_p(j))$ for some smooth projective variety $X$ and $i\geq 0,j\in\bZ$. \end{conj}

-We will observe in Corollary \ref{weil numbers over number field}, extending a result of Pridham \cite{pridhamweight}, that for every Galois representation appearing in $\obQ_p[\pi_1^{\pro-\alg}(\PoF,0_v)]^{G_F-\fin}$ the Frobenius eigenvalues at almost all places are Weil numbers, a condition notably absent from the Fontaine-Mazur conjecture.
+\begin{conj} Any irreducible $\obQ_p$-representation of $G_F$ that is almost everywhere unramified and is de Rham at places above $p$ can be established as a subquotient of $\obQ_p[\pi_1^{\pro-\alg}(\PoF,0_v)]^{G_F-\fin}$ for every tangential base point $0_v$ supported at $0$. \end{conj} We will observe in Corollary \ref{weil numbers over number field}, extending a result of Pridham \cite{pridhamweight}, that for every Galois representation appearing in $\obQ_p[\pi_1^{\pro-\alg}(\PoF,0_v)]^{G_F-\fin}$ the Frobenius eigenvalues at almost all places are Weil numbers, a condition notably absent from the statement of the Fontaine-Mazur conjecture.

-\begin{conj} Any irreducible $\obQ_p$-representation of $G_F$ that is almost everywhere unramified and is de Rham at places above $p$ can be established as a subquotient of $\obQ_p[\pi_1^{\pro-\alg}(\PoF,0_v)]^{G_F-\fin}$ for every tangential base point $0_v$ supported at $0$. \end{conj}

-Before sketching the proof of the theorem, let us get a feel for working with the Galois action on the pro-algebraic completion of the etale fundamental group by looking at two mechanisms for producing Galois representations inside $\bQ_p[\pi_1^{\pro-\alg}(Y_{\oF},y)]$, for a variety $Y$ over $F$.
-In the Example \ref{intro: irreducible monodromy example} geometrically irreducible local systems yield Galois representations inside functions on the fundamental group, and Example \ref{intro: belyi example} demonstrates how Belyi's theorem implies Theorem \ref{main theorem intro} when $X$ is a curve.
+Before sketching the proof of the theorem, let us get a feel for working with the Galois action on the pro-algebraic completion of the \'etale fundamental group by looking at two mechanisms for producing Galois representations inside $\bQ_p[\pi_1^{\pro-\alg}(Y_{\oF},y)]$, for a variety $Y$ over $F$.
+In Example \ref{intro: irreducible monodromy example} geometrically irreducible local systems yield Galois representations inside functions on the fundamental group, and Example \ref{intro: belyi example} demonstrates how Belyi's theorem implies Theorem \ref{main theorem intro} when $X$ is a curve.